-Even if IMC-1 or any other candidate we develop receives marketing approval, it may fail to achieve market acceptance by physicians, patients, third-party payors or others in the medical community necessary for commercial success.
+Even if Halneuron[®], IMC-1, IMC-2 or any other product candidate we develop receives marketing approval, it may fail to achieve market acceptance by physicians, patients, third-party payors or others in the medical community necessary for commercial success.

-If IMC-1 or any other candidate we develop receives marketing approval, it may nonetheless fail to gain sufficient market acceptance by physicians, patients, third-party payors and others in the medical community.
+If Halneuron[®], IMC-1, IMC-2 or any other product candidate we develop receives marketing approval, it may nonetheless fail to gain sufficient market acceptance by physicians, patients, third-party payors and others in the medical community.
 If it does not achieve an adequate level of acceptance, we may not generate significant product revenues or become profitable.
 The degree of market acceptance of our product candidates, if approved, will depend on a number of factors, including but not limited to:

-- the efficacy and potential advantages compared to alternative treatments; - effectiveness of our sales and marketing efforts; - the cost of treatment in relation to alternative treatments, including any similar generic treatments; - our ability to offer our products for sale at competitive prices; - the convenience and ease of administration compared to alternative treatments; - the willingness of the target patient population to try new therapies and of physicians to prescribe these therapies; - the strength of marketing and distribution support;

-- the availability of third-party coverage and adequate reimbursement; - the prevalence and severity of any side effects; and - the impact of any restrictions on the use of our product together with other medications.
+- the efficacy and potential advantages compared to alternative treatments; - effectiveness of our sales and marketing efforts; - the cost of treatment in relation to alternative treatments, including any similar generic treatments; - our ability to offer our products for sale at competitive prices; - the convenience and ease of administration compared to alternative treatments; - the willingness of the target patient population to try new therapies and of physicians to prescribe these therapies; - the strength of marketing and distribution support; - the availability of third-party coverage and adequate reimbursement; - the prevalence and severity of any side effects; and - the impact of any restrictions on the use of our product together with other medications.